Sebobo/Shel.MediaFrontend/README.md

 ### Add composer package

-Run
+Run the following command in your site package:

-    composer require shel/mediafrontend
+    composer require --no-update shel/mediafrontend

-Add dependency also to your site package.
+Then run the following command in your project root:

+    composer update

 ### Dependencies

 See `composer.json`.
 Additionally the frontend uses `FontAwesome` by default.
-But you can change this by overriding the Fusionobject in your own package.
+But you can change this by overriding the Fusion objects in your own package.

 ### Routing